tieum/aws-scripts/ec2/README.md

 - It looks for the most recent ubuntu ami available

-- It generates a "demokey" keypair and store the public key on AWS, the private key will be in _script_directory/demokey.private
+- It generates a "demokey" keypair and store the public key on AWS, the private key will be in _script_directory_/demokey.private

-*Note*: if you re-run the script, the keypair is not recreated.
+**Note**: if you re-run the script, the keypair is not recreated.
 If you lose the private key generated at first run, delete the keypair before runnning the script again (aws ec2 delete-key-pair --key-name demokey)

 - A security group is created and will be attached to the ec2 instance: this SG allows only your current IP adress for port 22